chimaera66/DNA-autosomal-superkit-creator/README.md

 ## TODO list
 ### Superkit Creator
-- [X] Add algorithm to decide which duplicate is more correct by "majority count"
 - [ ] Add support for the latest MyHeritage file format
 - [ ] Add support for the latest TellMeGen file format
 - [ ] Improve company detection "algorithm"
+- [X] Add code to replace rsid to fit the desired output formats rsid on each chromosome and position (for accuracy)
+- [X] Add algorithm to decide which duplicate is more correct by "majority count"
 - [X] Add comments on top of superkit file
 - [X] Add support for command line arguments
 - [X] Improve each ouput format to more closely be like the originals